TommasoTarchi/Foundations_of_HPC-FinalProject/exercise2/README.md

 As you cas see, the structure of the two directories `EPYC/` and `THIN/` is exactly the same.
 The name of their subdirectories can be interpreted as `$(variable-condition)_w_$(threads-affinity-policy)/`, for instance `cores_w_close_cores/` in `THIN/` contains data gathered on THIN nodes with varying number of cores (at fixed size) with close-cores threads affinity policy.

-Each subdirectory of `EPYC/` and `THIN/` contains the exact same files:
+Each subdirectory of `EPYC/` and `THIN/` contains the same set of files:

 - `job.sh`: a bash script used to compile `gemm.c` in the desired configuration, run it and gather results on performance; the script is made to be run as a SLURM sbatch job on ORFEO
 - `summary.out`: a file that is produced each time `job.sh` is run, and that can be used to check whether the job was run successfully until the end